-Gov. Cooper announces modified stay-at-home order, 10 p.m. curfew - Salisbury Post
+Gov. Cooper announces modified stay-at-home order; Rowan among 'critical spread' counties - Salisbury Post

 The order does not close any businesses completely.
 Business can allow employees to remain on the premises to work after the curfew as long as no clients or customers are permitted.

-Events or gatherings outside of a person’s home must end by 10 p.m. and people will be allowed to be out past 10 p.m. if they are traveling home or to the place where they will stay that night.
+Events or gatherings outside of a person’s home must end by 10 p.m., but people will be allowed to be out past 10 p.m. if they are traveling home or to the place where they will stay that night.

 Cooper said the order was intended to turn the tide of a growing spike in coronavirus cases and hospitalizations across the state.
 He said additional action could be taken if trends to not improve.
+The order was necessary now because of new records in COVID-19 metrics, he said.

-“Our new modified Stay At Home order aims to limit gatherings and get people home where they are safer, especially during the holidays,” Cooper said during a news conference.
-“It’s also a reminder that we must be vigilant the rest of the day – wearing a face mask when we are with people we don’t live with, keeping a safe distance from others and washing our hands a lot.”
+“Our new modified Stay-At-Home order aims to limit gatherings and get people home where they are safer, especially during the holidays,” Cooper said during a news conference.
+“It’s also a reminder that we must be vigilant the rest of the day — wearing a face mask when we are with people we don’t live with, keeping a safe distance from others and washing our hands a lot.”

 Local law enforcement will continue to be tasked with implementing the order, but Cooper said his intent was not “to get people in trouble.”